Signs of Dilaudid Abuse

 A thorough assessment is conducted during detox to evaluate for other areas of concern, such as other addictions or mental health issues.
 These assessments are designed to identify possible co-occurring disorders and physical health issues.

 Treatment centers treat the mind, body, and spirit holistically.
 Therapy is and important part of treatment for an addiction to Dilaudid.
 Counseling helps users pinpoint the underlying causes of their addiction, helping them change their habits and behaviors.
-Get help finding a treatment center near you that offers treatment for Dilaudid addiction.
+Get help finding a treatment center near you.